apereo/cas/cas-server-documentation/installation/Webflow-Customization.md

 As such, CAS optionally allows adopters to not bother to prompt for credentials when no target application is presented and instead presents a message when users visit CAS directly without specifying a service.

-This behavior is controlled via `cas.properties`:
+This behavior is controlled via `application.properties`:

 ```properties
 # Indicates whether an SSO session can be created if no service is present.